stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 The `if` statements here are checking if

 1. Any of the inputs are length zero
-2. Either the function drops constants `propto=false` or all of the inputs are constant (aka if they are all of type `double`).
+2. Either the function drops constants `propto=true` and all of the inputs are constant (aka if they are all of type `double`).

 If either of the two conditions are met then there's no need to calculate the rest of the lpdf function and we can return back zero.